apache/trafficcontrol/docs/source/api/cdns_name_snapshot.rst

 		MID
 			This is a Mid-tier :term:`cache server`

-:deliveryServices: An object containing keys which are the 'xml_id's of all of the :term:`Delivery Service`\ s within the CDN
+:deliveryServices: An object containing keys which are the 'xml_id's of all of the :term:`Delivery Services` within the CDN

 	:anonymousBlockingEnabled: A string containing a boolean that tells whether or not Anonymized IP Addresses are blocked by this :term:`Delivery Service`; one of: